odoo/documentation/content/applications/productivity/calendar/outlook.rst

 .. note::
    All users that want to use the synchronization simply need to :ref:`sync their calendar with Outlook <outlook/sync>`.
-The configuration of Microsoft's Azure account is only done once, as Azure AD tenants' Client IDs and Client Secrets are unique, and represent an organization that helps the user to manage a specific instance of Microsoft cloud services for their internal and external users.
+The configuration of Microsoft's Azure account is only done once, as Microsoft Entra ID tenants' Client IDs and Client Secrets are unique, and represent an organization that helps the user to manage a specific instance of Microsoft cloud services for their internal and external users.

 .. seealso::
    - :doc:`../../sales/crm/optimize/outlook_extension`